ThatcherC/openstartracker/README.md

 You can use the included `science_cam_may8_0.05sec_gain40` images to test out the calibration process:

 ```
+# if using docker, run `source setup.sh` and then `dstart` to enter the Docker shell
 cd tests/
 ./unit_test.sh -crei science_cam_may8_0.05sec_gain40/
 ```